Apply for a certificate of permanent residence for Union citizens entitled to free movement

-EU and EEA citizens who have resided lawfully in Germany for a period of five years can apply to the Foreigners' Registration Office for a certificate of permanent residence
+EU and EEA citizens who have acquired a right of permanent residence can apply to the Foreigners' Registration Office for a certificate of the existence of this right.

-Citizens of the European Union (EU) or a country of the European Economic Area (EEA: Norway, Iceland and Liechtenstein) do not need a residence permit to enter and stay in Germany.
+Citizens of the European Union (EU) and the European Economic Area (EEA: Norway, Iceland and Liechtenstein) do not need a residence permit to enter and stay in Germany.

-If you are an EU and EEA citizen and have resided legally in Germany for a period of five years, you can obtain a permanent right of residence.
+If you are an EU and EEA citizen and have resided legally in Germany for a period of five years, you can acquire a permanent right of residence.
+The right of permanent residence arises directly by operation of law.
 You can apply to the Foreigners' Registration Office for a certificate of permanent residence.

-If necessary, the Foreigners' Registration Office can also check the legality of your five-year stay, i.e. whether you have fulfilled the requirements of the right to freedom of movement during the entire period.
+If necessary, the Foreigners' Registration Office can also check the legality of your stay, i.e. whether you have fulfilled the requirements of the right of free movement during the entire period.

-With the acquisition of the right of permanent residence, you will receive an improved legal status regardless of your nationality.
+With the acquisition of the right of permanent residence, you will receive an improved ("consolidated") legal status regardless of your nationality.
 Thus, the right of permanent residence is independent of the continuity of the conditions for freedom of movement.
 In addition, your expulsion protection increases.
-An absence of more than two consecutive years may result in the loss of the right of permanent residence.
+However, if you leave Germany for more than two consecutive years, this may result in the loss of the right of permanent residence.

-If you have not yet reached the age of 18, a person entitled to your personal care must agree to the planned stay.
+If you have not yet reached the age of 18, your legal representative (e.B. the person entitled to personal custody) must agree to the planned stay.